nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

 Create a new folder for the project and navigate into it.

-Open a terminal or command prompt window and run the following command to set up a virtual environment.
+Open a terminal or command prompt window and run the following command to set up a virtual environment:

     python -m venv venv
     source venv/bin/activate  # For Linux/Mac